bitgreen/bitgreen-node/README.md

 ```bash
 RUST_LOG=debug RUST_BACKTRACE=1 ./target/release/bitg-node -lruntime=debug --dev
 ```

-## Decentralized Autonomous Organization
-BitGreen blockchain has specific support for the [Decentralized Autonoumous Organization.](doc/dao.md)

 ## Smart Contracts
-BitGreen blockchain has now a strong support for [smart contracts written in RUST language](doc/smartcontracts.md)
+BitGreen has now a strong support for [smart contracts written in RUST language](doc/smartcontracts.md)

+## Assets (Fungible Tokens)
+A specific module for [fungible tokens (ERC20)](doc/assets.md) is included in the blockchain node.

 ## Staking (for Validators)
 A specific module is available to stake and un-stake funds to qualify as validator of the blockchain.
 A validator gains BITG for every new block written.
 The block writing allow to the top 250 validators for stakes locked.
 [Here is the documentation.](doc/staking.md)

+## Decentralized Autonomous Organization
+BitGreen blockchain has specific support for the [Decentralized Autonoumous Organization.](doc/dao.md)